JeanRSanches/Mini_Projeto_RH_PowerBI/README.md

-Mini Projeto com dados de RH
+Mini Projeto com dados de RH extraído no Kaggle

 Análises Feitas